xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-FOPEN   Opens a file with the type of permission specified
+FOPEN&nbsp;&nbsp;&nbsp;Opens a file with the type of permission specified

-FPOS   Sets the position in a text file
+FPOS&nbsp;&nbsp;&nbsp;Sets the position in a text file

-FREAD   Reads characters from a text file
+FREAD&nbsp;&nbsp;&nbsp;Reads characters from a text file

-FWRITELN   Writes a line to a text file
+FWRITELN&nbsp;&nbsp;&nbsp;Writes a line to a text file

 Return to [top](#E)